atul-atul/atul-atul.github.io/docs/_posts/2026-08-25-Consistent-Hashing.md

 title: "Consistent Hashing"
 toc: true
 date: 2026-08-25
-last_modified_at: 2026-09-02T00:00:01-00:00
+last_modified_at: 2026-09-08T00:00:01-00:00
 tags:
   - "distributed-systems"
   - Tech
 ---
 [Consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) is a hashing technique used in distributed systems.
 It is also a somewhat optimized re-hashing/ remapping technique.
 While the idea is old (in CS timelines), I think it became popular after the Akamai article and the dynamo paper.

 Consistent hashing distributes keys evenly across a few servers (shards, nodes, etc.).
-The data could be the data in a partitioned DBMS, distributed cache or requests in a distributed system, etc. And when those items need to be remapped (because say a shard becomes full, goes down, gets added), the technique reduces the number of items which need to be remapped and redistributed, and avoids the remapping/ re-hashing of the whole data.
+The data could be the data in a partitioned DBMS**, distributed cache or requests in a distributed system, etc. And when those items need to be remapped (because say a shard becomes full, goes down, gets added), the technique reduces the number of items which need to be remapped and redistributed, and avoids the remapping/ re-hashing of the whole data.

 For ease of understanding the servers/ partitions are considered to be on a ring.
 The data key is hashed.
 The hash value may fall within a range of values (in simplest way, the hash-value % number of servers) and is allocated to the clockwise next server on the ring.